Zidras/DBM-Warmane/README.md

 * For example: Frost Blast on Kel'Thuzad, Locust Swarm (Cast, not the duration) on Anub'Rekhan, Noth's first Blink, and Eonar's Gift are the most random.

 # 5.04 [IN DEVELOPMENT]
+### General
+* Arrow (mostly used by shadow crash on vezax) is now default centered, and can be moved with /dbm arrow move.
+* * Note: this seems to not work sometimes?
+Reload ui will fix it usually.
+Unsure why.
+* added `/pull x` alias for `/dbm pull x`

 # Raids
 # Ulduar
+  #### Flame Leviathan
+  * Added a timer for Flame Vents

+  #### Razorscale
+  * Adjusted turret timers again.
+  * Improved turret tracking so it won't reset the timers

+  #### Ignis
+  * Improved flame jets CD tracking.

+  #### XT-002
+  * Changed range frame to 15 yards and always on rather than 12 and only when you have the debuff.

   #### Assembly of Iron
   * Improved rune of death timer
   * Changed death tracking.
   * Reduced lightning whirl cd by a lot.
+  * Fixed spam on rune of death

+  #### Kologarn
+  * Added enrage timer

+  #### Auriaya
+  * Improved feral defender spawn timer

   #### Mimiron
   * Slightly reduced p1 to p2 timer
+  * Added a countdown for flame spawns.
+Improved timer.
+  * Changed p1 timers to be more accurate.

   #### Thorim
   * Reduced Sif's timer

+  #### Freya
+  * Improved Eonar's Gift spawn tracking.
+  * Added yell for nature's fury and a range check.
+  * Fixed sunbeam timer for hardmode

 # 5.03
 ### General